 Any participant can obtain a loan from the Plan for any reason and may hold up to two loans at any one time.
 Loans cannot exceed the lesser of (a) 50% of the participant's account balance or (b) \$50,000 reduced by the difference between the highest outstanding loan balance during the 12 months before the loan and the actual balance on the date of the loan.
 Participants' plan accounts will be security for the loan.
 Each loan bears interest at rates ranging from 3.25% to 10.50% as determined by the Trustee.
 Loans must be repaid within five years in equal installment amounts determined by the Plan sponsor.
 However, loans transferred into the Plan under terms authorized under prior plans will continue to be amortized in accordance with the original terms of those loans.
-Loan interest compounds monthly at an annual rate equal to the prime rate on the last business day of the month before the loan is made plus 1%.
-Interest on the loan will be credited to the participant's account as the loan is repaid as investment earnings.
+Loan interest compounds monthly at an annual rate equal to the participant's account as the loan is repaid as investment earnings.
 The loan repayments and the interest payments are then invested among the Plan investment options in the same percentage as the participant's contributions.
 Delinquent loans are recorded as a distribution based upon the terms of the Plan document.